 Traffic safety experts have lauded radar based crash avoidance and auto-pilot systems as dramatic innovations in traffic safety.
 Proponents of this technology emphasize that human error constitutes the most significant threat to motorists, cyclists, and pedestrians.
 Substituting forms of self-driving technology for human attention, driving skills, and judgment can potentially eliminate car crashes caused by drunk and drug impaired motorists, distracted drivers, and inexperienced motorists.
 Our New York car accident attorneys recognize that these benefits would be substantial given the toll inflicted in injuries and fatalities by the human error of drivers.
 The NHTSA reports that 93 percent of motor vehicle crashes involve some form of human error.
-Our New York personal injury lawyers took special note of a report that provides insight into the way this technology could make Florida roadways safer.
+Our Long Island personal injury lawyers took special note of a report that provides insight into the way this technology could make Florida roadways safer.

 Preventing Crashes and Eliminating Human Error?

 While most of the media attention on this new driving technology has focused on the elimination of human error, a recent incident suggests that this technology can also prevent auto crashes that are not directly a product of mistakes by drivers.
 An incident involving the auto-pilot feature of a Tesla Model S demonstrates that anti-collision technology and auto-pilot driving systems might also be able to overcome limitations in human perception and reaction time.
 The Tesla sounded an alarm warning of a potential collision from a vehicle the Tesla was following.
 After sounding the alarm, the Tesla then applied the brakes and avoided being involved in the crash.